ekunwill25/comp2850-hci-starter/wk09/lab-wk9/submission/task1-draft_DEPRECATED/01-evaluation-plan.md

 ## 5. Evaluation Scope

 **In scope**:
-- [Feature 1: e.g., Task creation with validation]
+- Adding tasks with minimal form validation.
-- [Feature 2: e.g., Filtering/search functionality]
+- Editing task titles inline.
-- [Feature 3: e.g., Inline editing]
+- Mark complete and uncomplete interactions.
-- [Feature 4: e.g., Delete with confirmation]
+- Deleting tasks with confirmation feedback.

 **Out of scope** (not evaluated in this round):
-- [Features deferred to later evaluation]
+- User accounts, authentication, or syncing across devices.
-- [Known limitations accepted as constraints]
+- Advanced filtering, tagging, or bulk actions.

 ---